besp9510/pi_lw_gpio/README.md

 # Lightweight GPIO Interface Library for the Raspberry Pi
-pi_gpio.c provides a lightweight General Purpose Input Output (GPIO) interface library for the Raspberry Pi via virtual memory mapping of the GPIO peripheral.
+pi_lw_gpio.c provides a lightweight General Purpose Input Output (GPIO) interface library for the Raspberry Pi via virtual memory mapping of the GPIO peripheral.
 This software requires no dependencies other than Raspbian running on any version of the Raspberry Pi.
 Note, not all possible GPIO functions are included in this library at the present.

 This project is not meant to replace the many, and much better, existing PI GPIO libraries such as [pigpio](http://abyz.me.uk/rpi/pigpio/) and [Wiring Pi](http://wiringpi.com/).
 The purpose is to publish the tools I created to learn more about the Pi as well as share the learning process to others.
 As such, this emphasizes documenting how GPIO interface via virtual memory mapping is achieved to allow anyone a better understanding of the Raspberry PI and low-level programming in general.

 ![gpio](images/gpio.jpg)

-pi_gpio.c is provided two ways for flexibility:
+pi_lw_gpio.c is provided two ways for flexibility:
 1. C source and header files that can be compiled along with your program
 2. C shared library